The Ultimate Guide to Digital Signage Design

 The term, digital signage, is new to a lot of people.
-The signage is also referred to as digital display.
+The signage is also referred to as a digital display.
 Many of the displays are used in businesses that have physical locations.

 Common businesses that use digital signage include restaurants, hotels, offices with waiting rooms and even banks and schools.
 These businesses have a lot of foot traffic and digital signage makes sense because the business is trying to get the visitors to take an action of some sort.

-The opportunity for a designer like yourself is that businesses need designers and developers to create the digital signage for them.
+The opportunity for a designer like yourself is that businesses need designers and developers to create digital signage for them.
 Many of these business owners want digital signage.
 They see the competition starting to use signage and they want to keep up.
 Or perhaps the business owner wants to gain an advantage over the competition by adding something with more appeal to their business location.